OliverLjung/KodBloks/README.md

 # English
 KodBloks is one of the products of a project between BTH's students and Okatima/Kreativum with the goal to attract older target groups to Kreativum.
 During our stay at Kreativum we thought that it is a good idea to combine beginner programming, problem solving and Kreativum’s tactile format; to feel and see the installation to create a new, more technology-oriented installation: A game that is controlled using blocks of programming logic.

+We believe that the game would suit Kreativum because programming today, for elementary school and secondary school, is a distant and unknown concept.
+We think that taking programming’s most basic concepts and controlling them outside the computer and syntax to solve a simple task gives visitors a fun and educational introduction to where we experience elementary school and secondary school lacks.

 The game is a proof of concept to the idea of tangible programming.
 We found our technical solution through TopCodes and ideas through Tern that uses TopCodes but also Google Project Bloks, Scratch and more.

 ## Game